dcndn4/FinTech-BC-Final-IndStudy/README.md

 Slot -- these are the details of the request that the user is making

 Slot type -- Description of the type of variable that is being used for each slot - numeric, date, string, etc..
+If it is a prebuilt Amazon type, then it will do validation inherent in that prebuilt functionality.
+If you tell it the slot is Amazon.number, and then during testing you provide an answer for that slot that is not a number, it will just ask again until you provide a number.
+Same with Date or Time.
+However if the Slot type is a custom type, then you need to also provide values for that and/or have it be variable.

 Sample Utterances -- the wording that the user may use in expressing their intent